EnergyModels/BLIS/readme.md

 ---

 Release history: \
-V1.0 - Uses Python 2.7, version used in "Feasibility of using sCO2 turbines to Balance Load in power grids with a high deployment of solar generation" by Bennett et al., available at https://doi.org/10.1016/j.energy.2019.05.143 \
+- V1.0 - Uses Python 2.7, version used in "Feasibility of using sCO2 turbines to Balance Load in power grids with a high deployment of solar generation" by Bennett et al., available at https://doi.org/10.1016/j.energy.2019.05.143 \
-V2.0.0 - Updated to for Python 3.7 \
+- V2.0.0 - Updated to for Python 3.7 \

+Notes:
+- To run with SLURM files, replace ncpus = -1 with ncpus = int(os.getenv('NUM_PROCS'))